Commitment to social issues and sports sponsorships

 "Deka - Engagiert vor Ort: Ukraine" is part of an extensive fundraising campaign by Deka for Ukraine.
 Deka already donated a total of 400,000 euros in March to Aktionsbündnis Katastrophenhilfe (Action Alliance for Disaster Relief) and SOS Kinderdorf Deutschland e.V. for emergency aid.

 “Die Arche” e.V.: Support for children and young people

-The “Arche” celebrated its 25th anniversary in 2020.
-Dr Georg Stocker, Chairman of the Board of Management, was invited as a representative of DekaBank and all Arche supporters to take part in a press event with its founder, Bernd Siggelkow.
-During the federal press conference in Berlin concerning child poverty in Germany, the Arche founder declared 24 November to be a nationwide “Day of Action against Child Poverty and Exclusion”.
+On the occasion of the 25th anniversary of the "Arche" in 2021, its founder, Bernd Siggelkow, declared 24 November to be a nationwide and annual “Day of Action against Child Poverty and Exclusion”.
+Organisations and social and educational institutions throughout Germany are called upon to participate in it.
 The goal is to raise awareness of the children's needs and enable them to participate fully in society.
 More information is available here.

 The Freundeskreis der Arche Frankfurt am Main e.V. supports the Arche

 Deka feels a special bond with the Children's Foundation.
 We have been supporting the Arche since 2008 as part of the "Banks help children" campaign.
 There are now five branches of the Arche in Frankfurt, which we support together with other partners:

 In 2010, the first Arche opened its doors in Frankfurt.